 Joint registration with a UK-based company

 Things will also change if your company is a member of a joint submission with a UK-based company as the lead registrant.
-A registration made by a UK-based company will no longer exist after the UK’s withdrawal from the EU.
+A registration made by a UK-based company will no longer exist after the transition period.

 What about the PIC Regulation?

 As an EU-27 company, you will need to start notifying exports to the UK of chemicals under the PIC Regulation.
-After the UK withdraws from the EU, UK companies on the other hand will no longer have obligations under the PIC Regulation.
+After the transition period, UK companies on the other hand will no longer have obligations under the PIC Regulation.
 This also means that UK companies will no longer have to notify their exports through ePIC or have access to the application, and export notifications submitted by any UK-based company will be disabled.

 - Identify your key UK-based business partners.

 - If you depend on a UK-based lead registrant, consider your options for continuing being part of the joint submission:

 - The UK-based lead registrant moves to an EU-27 country or

 - Make sure that the UK-based lead registrant transfers the role of the lead to an EU-based company.
 This needs to happen before the transition period ends and the registration ceases to exist.